JonasTFab/AST5210_Stellar_Atmospheres_I/run/README.md

 # Exercises

-This folder contains the work done from exercises.
-The exercises is done in `.ipynb` files and are located in the 'output' folder.
+This folder contains work done from exercises.
+The results are shown in `.ipynb` files and are located in the 'output' folder.
+More information at https://tiagopereira.space/ast5210/.